jweisber/ergonaut/README.md

 * Attractive
 * Free and open source

-Ergonaut was designed for the open access philosophy journal, [*Ergo*](http://www.ergophiljournal.org).
+Ergonaut was created for the open access philosophy journal, [*Ergo*](http://www.ergophiljournal.org).
 Several of *Ergo*'s distinctive editorial policies are thus baked in:

 * Two-tiered editorial structure:
     + Managing editors designate area editors, assign submitted manuscripts to them, and approve/finalize their decisions.